 Preparation, Preparation Preparation…

-This activity definitely got messy, but we managed to contain it with a little pre-party planning, and deliberately did this one on the kitchen table.
-The table was covered with an ultra cheap, cheerful and disposable black tablecloth which went right into the bin after the game finished, and took care of most of the mess.
+This activity definitely got messy!
+But we managed to contain it with a little pre-party planning, and deliberately did this one on the kitchen table.
+The table was covered with a cheap and cheerful starry black tablecloth which took care of most of the mess.

 The blasters were all pre-loaded and stored in a large plastic bowl that captured any leaks, and each team had a large plant tray (over a metre in size – the kind that are like mini tuff spots!) in which their carbonite victims were placed.